sc3388/Image_Generation_Pipeline_Clean/README.md

 How to use this repo:
-Download the git repo, upload the repo to your google drive, under the main directory open the colab notebook, mount your google drive and run through all code blocks (except the last one which allows you to download the model locally)
+Download the git repo, upload the repo to your google drive, under the main directory Nevigate to credentials/, edit the txt file to replace with your own API keys open the colab notebook, mount your google drive and run through all code blocks (except the last one which allows you to download the model locally)